norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 Ironically, the nature of many AI products - especially Natural Language interfaces - makes them remarkably easy to validate.
 Whereas testing engagement with a new online billing platform or recommendations engine pretty much requires you to build the thing first, GenAI products are typically emulating humans.
 So... _you can start by using a human_.
 In an act of [doing things that do not scale](https://paulgraham.com/ds.html), first running a human-powered prototype is a brilliantly simple way to determine if the product in question will actually add value and gain traction.
 [Product and UX designs](#where-the-hell-is-ux-and-product?) translate seamlessly into human scripts and interaction guides.
 If you are a startup, you can load up on espresso and power it yourself.
 If you are part of a larger corporate initiative, augmented customer service providers are easy to find.
 Emulate the limitations and expectations of the platform you are about to build, and find out if _anyone actually wants this thing_ enough to justify the cost of building it.

+One of my favorite productivity tools recently added an AI powered filter builder - so instead of typing `tomorrow OR next_week` I can ty

 ### Treat Ground Truth Like an Evil Genie
 Ambiguous wishes are the downfall of fairy tail magic lamps; a man wishes for wealth, and the genie transforms him into a rich miser on his death bed.
 Your ground truth datasets are as equally sensitive to ambiguity.